coderholic/pyradio/README.md

     pyradio

-This will display the program's window with a list of predefined radio stations ready to play.
+This will display the program's window with a list of predefined radio stations ready to be played.

  - Select one of the station (using the arrow keys) and press "**ENTER**" to start playback.